QuadmanSWE/QuadmanSWE.github.io/docs/_posts/2021-09-11-setting-up-two-raspberry-pi-and-installing-k3s.md

 ### Service meshes - Linkerd specifically

+Service meshes act as another layer of abstraction on top of kubernetes and what it already provides in terms of infrastructure for our applications.
+A service mesh orchestrates the intra connection between services that make up an application.
+This way the application developer can describe **WHAT** a service needs but doesn't have to write native code in the each service on **HOW** it gets it.

 There are a couple of popular choices for service meshes on top of kubernetes, most prominent are [Istio](https://istio.io/) and [Linkerd](https://linkerd.io/).

 Istio to my knowledge does not run on ARM so to get a service mesh to work on our particular cluster we are goint to run with Linkerd.